JonathanUhler/Python-AI-ML/README.md

 # PredictorCongif.json
 In order to change the properties of the predictor (e.g. the input file, whether the visualizer is enabled, etc.) open the PredictorConfig.json file and change the elements.
-The elements are: input file, data seperation character, output layer width, visualizer enabler, and debug message enable.
+The elements are: input file, data seperation character, output layer width, visualizer enabler, debug message enable, epoch count.